peter88213/novelyst_timeline/docs/usage.md

 ### On the noveltree side

 - Only normal sections are synchronized with Timeline, or exported to Timeline.
-Unused sections, "Notes" sections, and "Todo" sections will not show up in the timeline.
+Unused sections will not show up in the timeline.
-- Optionally, sections with an unspecific time stamp (day, hours, minutes) are not transferred to the timeline.
+- Sections with an unspecific time stamp (day, hours, minutes) are synchronized with the timeline, if a reference date is set.
 - Changes to the section date/time affect the event start date/time during synchronization.
 - Changes to the section title affect the event text during synchronization.
 - Changes to the section description affect the event description during synchronization.